erdincyz/defter/README.md

 * You can make HTML-containing text objects clickable again by using the "Show as Web Page" feature in the menu that opens when you right-click on the object.
 * If you double-click on an image that you have added to the scene, a text box will appear at the point you clicked on the image.
 You can take as many notes as you want on the image.

-* You can export the scene as a PDF file.
+* You can export the scene as a PDF or HTML file.

 * It is licensed under GPLv3.